 3. Download a free app on your phone to track your spending

-Apps like Mint automatically track your spending via your bank accounts, making it easier to start budgeting.
+Budgeting apps like those from LendingTree automatically track your spending via your bank accounts, making it easier to start budgeting.
 You can see how much money you spend on gas, groceries and even coffee without having to sift through your bank statements and sort purchases yourself.

 Compare some of the most popular budgeting apps below: